 Hot Search: Add Subtitles to MP4 | Add Subtitles to AVI | Add Subtitles to AVI

 Step 5.
-Now, put the output file on the USB and connect it to your TV.
+Put the output file on the USB and connect it to your TV.
 You can play the movie with subtitles shown on your TV smoothly.

 That’s pretty much everything I want to share about how to play a movie with subtitles on TV.
 I hope you find this article helpful.
 Thanks for reading.
 Have a nice day!